Deploy Windows Admin Center with high availability

 You can deploy Windows Admin Center in a failover cluster to provide high availability for your Windows Admin Center gateway service.
 The solution provided is an active-passive solution, where only one instance of Windows Admin Center is active.
 If one of the nodes in the cluster fails, Windows Admin Center gracefully fails over to another node, letting you continue managing the servers in your environment seamlessly.

-- A failover cluster of 2 or more nodes on Windows Server 2016.
+- A failover cluster of 2 or more nodes on Windows Server 2016 or 2019.
 Learn more about deploying a Failover Cluster.

 - A cluster shared volume (CSV) for Windows Admin Center to store persistent data that can be accessed by all the nodes in the cluster.
 10 GB will be sufficient for your CSV.

-- High-availability deployment scripts from Windows Admin Center HA Setup Scripts zip file.
-Download the .zip file containing these scripts to your local machine and then copy the scripts as needed based on the guidance below.
+- High-availability deployment script from Windows Admin Center HA Script zip file.
+Download the .zip file containing the script to your local machine and then copy the script as needed based on the guidance below.

 - Recommended, but optional: a signed certificate .pfx & password.
 You don't need to have already installed the certificate on the cluster nodes - the script will do that for you.
 If you don't supply one, the installation script generates a self-signed certificate, which expires after 60 days.